 Upon completion of construction, the Proposed Project would result in aesthetic changes to the dam.
 The Proposed Project would result in the permanent removal of a small portion of the dam's masonry materials and covering a portion of the face of the dam with the new intake structure.
 The new intake structure would be approximately 12 feet wide (along the face of the dam), 12 feet tall, and 10 feet long (as it projects downstream from the dam).
 Considering that the dam is approximately 60 feet in length, the area that would be obscured by the intake structure is a relatively small portion of the face of the dam.
 The new construction would be differentiated from the dam's historic materials, as modern concrete and metal materials would be used.
 Additionally, it is likely that during higher creek flows, where water would pass over the screen as well as cascade over the dam crest, the new intake structure would mostly be obscured and the dam would appear much as it does currently.
-Considering that the purpose of the new intake structure, and the historic property would retain the majority of its character-defining features that allow it to convey significance under NRHP Criterion A and CRHR Criterion 1, the impact related to these modifications would be less than significant.
+Considering that the purpose of the new intake structure would be to aid in the functionality of the Facility, the dam would continue to function as a water management structure, and the historic property would retain the majority of its character-defining features that allow it to convey significance under NRHP Criterion A and CRHR Criterion 1, the impact related to these modifications would be less than significant.